Over 50 Years of Excellence in Stained Glass Craft and Conservation

 BA MA PhD

 After gaining her PhD, Marie has worked as a stained glass consultant.
 She has been involved with major academic editorial projects for the British Corpus Vitrearum/ British Academy, and has also worked as a technical and art historical advisor with the international arts consultancy Büro Rauch, Koblenz.
-Marie is the secretary of the Glaziers Trust, the grant-giving branch of the Worshipful Company of Glaziers and Painters of Glass, where she has been made an Honorary Freeman for her services to the Company.
+Marie is the secretary and awards coordinator for the Glaziers Trust, the grant-giving branch of the Worshipful Company of Glaziers and Painters of Glass, where she has been made an Honorary Freeman for her services to the Company.
 In her roles there, she supports and assesses all incoming conservation grant applications and also assists emerging young practitioners, connecting them to work placements with leading studios throughout the world.
 She has also been elected as the vice chair of the Institute of Conservation's (ICON's) stained glass group.
 After working for a time for the York Glaziers Trust in a freelance capacity, Marie has now joined the team on a permanent basis.

 Get In Touch